Courage: Ancient Greece

 Plato's Laches discusses courage, but fails to come to a satisfactory conclusion on what courage is.
 Many definitions of courage are offered, including:

 While many definitions are given in Plato's Laches, all are refuted, giving the reader a sense of Plato's argument style.
 Laches is an early writing of Plato's, which may be a reason he does not come to a clear conclusion.
 In this early writing, Plato is still developing his ideas and shows influence from his teachers like Socrates.

 In The Republic, Plato describes courage as a sort of perseverance – "preservation of the belief that has been inculcated by the law through education about what things and sorts of things are to be feared".
 Plato explains this perseverance as being able to persevere through all emotions, like suffering, pleasure, and fear.

-As a desirable quality, courage is discussed broadly in Aristotle in the context of a glorious death in battle for a noble cause.
+As a desirable quality, courage is discussed broadly by Aristotle in the context of soldiers in battle for a noble cause.
 In Nicomachean Ethics, where its absence is the vice of cowardice and its excess the vice of recklessness, courage represents the mean between the two extremes.